How to grow basil – successfully indoors and outside

 How to grow basil from seed

-One of the most cost effective ways of how to grow basil is to start it off from seed.
-It is ridiculously easy to do, and you can start to grow basil indoors from seed anytime from March to mid-summer.
+If you're looking for the most cost effective way of how to grow basil, then you can start it off from seed.
+It is ridiculously easy to grow basil from seed.
+It's important to know when to plant herbs, and you can start to grow basil indoors from seed anytime from March to mid-summer.

 - Start your basil seeds off in small pots or seed trays of moist, peat-free multi-purpose compost.